Best Ski Gloves of 2025/26

 These gauntlet cuffs fit snugly over (or under) coat sleeves.
 Unlike other winter gloves that we considered, there’s also a cinching wrist to keep snow from blowing down into your hand should you, say, yard sale all over the ski hill.
 Cold fingers won’t be an issue with the BD Mercury Mitt for those blower powder runs or polar vortexes.

 While we think the Outdoor Research Prevail Heated Gore-Tex Gloves (review below) are the Best Glove for Raynaud’s, the Mercury Mitts were close.
-The Lucent run on a battery pack, so are heavier and more expensive.
+The Prevail run on a battery pack, so are heavier and more expensive.
 We also recommend the Outdoor Research Alti Mitts (review below) for those with cold hands.

 Even the best gloves have downfalls, however.
 They tend to run small, so consider sizing up.
 A few people still mentioned that their hands ran cold, even with the inserts (which were sometimes linked to complaints that the inserts packed out fast, providing less warmth).
 And, of course, they aren’t touchscreen compatible.